HenSch90/SiD/Modul_A (Grundprogramm).md

 ao3: 3: nicht anerkannt

-ao4: -13: weiß ich nicht
+mv: -12: weiß ich nicht

-mv: ao4

 ka:

-vc: SHOW it1 if intbild1>0
+vc1: SHOW it1 if intbild1 > 0
-      SHOW it2 if intbild2>0
+vc2: SHOW it2 if intbild2 > 0
-      SHOW it3 if intbild3>0
+vc3: SHOW it3 if intbild3 > 0
-      SHOW it4 if intbild4>0
+vc4: SHOW it4 if intbild4 > 0
-      SHOW it5 if intbild5>0
+vc5: SHOW it5 if intbild5 > 0

 av:

 kh: